 If you’ve done any research on therapy before, you might recognize the term Cognitive Behavioral Therapy (CBT).
-But what you might not know is that CBT, while beneficial for a range of mental health issues, has also been proven to be effective in treating addiction.
+But you might not know that CBT, while beneficial for a range of mental health issues, has also been proven effective in treating addiction.
 In fact, it is widely used in substance use disorder treatment, often with great and lasting success.

 What Is CBT?

 Cognitive Behavioral Therapy focuses on helping you change negative or unproductive thinking patterns so that you can achieve greater emotional balance and respond to yourself and the world in healthier ways.